 The BSN Class of 2003 scholarship, established as senior gift to the SON, was the first of its kind initiated by students.
 The hard working seniors raised an unprecedented $10,000 to create the fund and began a lasting legacy for the class.

-Now, the hard work has paid off, and the first BSN Class of 2003 scholar is beginning her career in nursing.
-Jessica Savidge, BSN ’08, RN, passed the NCLEX and joined the surgical intensive care unit at Pitt Memorial Hospital in Greenville, N.C.
-An Ayden, N.C. native, Savidge will be returning to a geographic area she knows well, but with a new wealth of knowledge and experience gained during her Carolina nursing days.
+The first BSN Class of 2003 scholar, Jessica Savidge, BSN ’08, RN, joined the surgical intensive care unit at Pitt Memorial Hospital in Greenville, N.C.
+An Ayden, N.C. native, Savidge returned to a geographic area she knows well, but with a new wealth of knowledge and experience gained during her Carolina nursing days.
 Her academic excellence, leadership and community service made her an ideal choice for the first award.

 Savidge’s elected position as secretary of the class board was one of the most rewarding parts of her overall student experience.
 Through this role she spent her own senior year fundraising for an unprecedented class gift – one with the highest-ever student participation.
 This is just one more way in which Savidge truly embodies excellence in the criteria set forth by the BSN Class of 2003.